antarctica/lantern/docs/dev.md

 tar -czvf 'bar.tar.gz' 'foo'
 ```

+### Static site template tests

+Pytest parameterised tests with [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) are used to
+check expected content is returned for each variant of [Static Site Templates](/docs/site.md#item-templates), e.g. with
+and without an optional property.

 ### Playwright tests

 [Playwright](https://playwright.dev/) Python tests are used to verify the behaviour of dynamic JavaScript content,